cellule-tice/moodle-mod_cobra/README.md

 Note that access to the full CoBRA text repository is free of charge but not open, some resources (dictionaries, texts) being subject to copyright.
 In other words, there is no commercial subscription no fees of any kind required, only a win-win convention with the University of Namur is mandatory.
 (We offer the technology, you provide the central text repository with new texts.)

 In order to access the full CoBRA text repository, a written agreement with UNamur is required, that specifies the user's rights.
 (Contact guy.deville@unamur.be).
+CoBRA text repository does not store or use any user data except for authentication data required to give access to priviledged users.

 ## Required version of Moodle ##